levibostian/AndroidBlanky/README.md

 * Edit `fastlane/Fastfile` to work for your app.
 * Edit `DatabaseManager`'s DATABASE_NAME.
 * Edit 'res/values/strings.xml' file to edit the strings put in place.
+* Use the Android Studio Asset Studio to generate [Adaptive launch icons](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive) for your app.
+* Go into the `LaunchActivity`.
+This is where the logic is around launching your app depending on if the user is logged in or not.
+Edit it to your liking.

 ## Generate app icons